magento/knowledge-base/src/troubleshooting/miscellaneous/disable-magento-banner-output-to-improve-site-performance.md

 ## Cause

-When the Adobe Commerce Banner module is enabled, Adobe Commerce sends Ajax requests from the storefront to the server to get the banner information.
+When the `Magento_Banner` module is enabled, Adobe Commerce sends Ajax requests from the storefront to the server to get the banner information.
 These Ajax requests have a performance impact, especially in high-load (high-volume and high-traffic) conditions.
 If the functionality is not used, it is recommended that you disable the module output.
 It is not recommended to disable the module, because of the dependency issues.

 ## Solution